ronikobrosly/DAG_from_GNN/README.md

 This repo contains a clean, python implementation of Yu et al.'s DAG-GNN algorithm.

-Given a CSV of many variables, this app will return a Bayesian Network causal structure.
+Given a CSV of many variables, this app will learn the structure of a Bayesian Belief Network.

 Rather than looking at pairwise conditional correlations, Yu et al. reframe the problem as one of optimization of a continuous function, and the algorithm returns a weighted adjacency matrix.